relativitydev/relativity-trace-documentation/docs/administrator_guide/actions.md

 ### Data Disposal Action Type

-> **WARNING:** The Data Disposal Action will permanently delete all documents that match the Rule conditions if they are outside the Data Retention window.
->
-> Data Disposal will only delete files located in valid Data Batch folders.
-Documents not ingested by Trace will not be deleted.
->
-> If a Document is disposed, but not its parent or children, only the disposed Documents files are deleted.
->
-> _Only_ documents which were imported as part of a Data Batch which is in the `Completed` or `CompletedWithDocumentLevelErrors` state will be deleted.

-The Data Disposal Action Type follows the same Trace Rules Engine paradigm with one added condition:

--   You attach the Data Disposal action to a Rule

--   The rule executes the actions on documents that match the Rule conditions

-    -   Searchable Set

-    -   Term Searching (optional)

-    -   *SPECIFIC TO DISPOSAL*: `Delete Documents Older Than Hours` setting

-Any document that is newer than the specified number of hours (based on the System Created On field) will not be deleted even if the document is included in the Searchable Set / Search Term.

-This action is used to:
-1. Clear out old documents from the Trace workspace
-2. Free disk space by deleting **ALL** disposed Document files from the File Share

-**Action Configuration**

-`Document Delete Batch Size` - controls number of documents to delete at once

-> **Note:** All documents will be deleted in a single pass, this is a tweak to improve SQL performance.
-Increasing this setting will only take affect if Rule Evaluation task setting (Max Documents Per Execution) is same or higher value.

-`Delete Documents Older Than Hours` - controls age of a document (based on System Created On date/time) to delete

-**Saved Search Recommendations for Data Disposal**

-Because of the risk of data loss.
-You should carefully configure the Searchable Set used for Data Disposal.
-The following are recommended minimum filtering parameters

--   `Trace Has Errors` field is False
--   `Trace Document Status` any of these: `5 - Ready for Rule Analysis` OR `6 - Alert Rules Complete`
--   The `Alert` field is not set (is empty)
--   A field marking the document as Reviewed is True
+See the [Retention]({{ site.baseurl }}{% link docs/administrator_guide/retention.md %}) page for more information about the Data Disposal Action Type.

 ### Advanced Action Type

-> **WARNING:** Advanced Action type can execute potentially harmful Relativity Scripts.
+Advanced Action type can execute potentially harmful Relativity Scripts.
 Apply rigorous testing and impact assessment prior to deploying any custom script in production or enabling it to run continuously via Trace automation.
 For more information about Relativity Scripts in general, see the [Scripts](https://help.relativity.com/9.6/Content/Relativity/Scripts.htm) and [Scripts Properties](https://platform.relativity.com/9.6/Content/Scripts/Script_properties/Script_properties.htm) documentation pages.
+{: .warn }

 The Advanced Action Type executes a Relativity Script automatically on a recurring basis per the Rule Evaluation task configuration (schedule).